HotaruRL/deli-ordering-app/README.md

 - [x] 🗃️ **Data Persistence**
   - Sandwich, topping, drink, and chip prices are loaded from `.csv` or `.txt` files (e.g., `sandwichPrice.csv`)
   - Signature sandwich definitions loaded from a file
+- [x] ⌚ **Store Hours & Future Orders**
+  - Checking if the store is currently open based on pre-defined hours
+  - Allowing users to schedule an order for a future date/time if the store is closed

 # ✨ User-Friendly Features
 *   **Clear, Interactive Prompts:** Each step of the order process presents clear questions and numbered options.